 I was speaking to a friend the other night and noted that I have had a bit of a writing block when it came to my blog — what inspires us can vary, what we are passionate about changes over time, and then again there is always the age old question of “Who do we write for?”
 I have never wanted the site to be a chore, never writing because I felt I was obligated to.
-I suppose that is one reason why I am fortunate not to have a regular following, then again I can attribute a portion of that downfall to the lack of exposure in Reader (there are some benefits of a WordPress.com site after all) for those of use with self hosted sites (pssk, WordPress open Reader to to all).
+I suppose that is one reason why I am fortunate not to have a regular following, then again I can attribute a portion of that downfall to the lack of exposure in WordPress Reader for those of use with self hosted sites.

 When I was taking the Blogging 101 I noticed that dailypost.wordpress.com had a Post a Day section, and something that is a little more my speed, a Post a Week from which to seek some writing inspiration so off I went.

 Digging for Roots – In this week’s Weekly Writing Challenge, tell us about what makes you, you.

 As I sit back and try to break topic down in my head, it quickly occurs to me how muttled the discussion could be.
 How can you stand back and look at ourselves objectively as we begin to peel back each layer of our being?
 Where to start, what would interest our audience?
 Are you curious about what happened in our life that shaped and mold us into the people we are, did our parents divorce at an early age, was there a defining moment, were we were the over weight kid that was always picked up, the jock whose dreams of a career in special sports was crushed at an early age do to an injury and never recovered?
 On the flip side, we could look at the here and now – if we stood back and asked ourself, “Who is Mark, how would someone describe me”, how would we describe ourselves is equally as relevant to answering the questions?